 Trust is the glue of life.
 It’s the most essential ingredient in effective communication.
 It’s the foundational principle that holds all relationship

-By Katherine Howell
+Contributed By: Katherine Howell